 This homemade garlic butter recipe has a strong zip of garlic with an umami flavor profile from the Melt Organic vegan butter.

 Why I Recommend A Garlic Presser/Crushers

-I used a garlic presser for this recipe to get uniform garlic crushed result.
+I used a garlic presser for this recipe to get uniform garlic crushed results.

-Garlic pressers are affordale and can be found for under 10 bucks on Amazon.
+Garlic pressers are affordable and can be found for under 10 bucks on Amazon.

 More Recipes With Garlic Butter:

 - This is a quick and easy recipe.
 You’ll only want to cook the crushed garlic in butter for one minute over medium heat.
 The goal is to release a deep garlic flavor.
 If you don’t prefer a strong garlic flavor, slice the garlic thinly instead.